Panguipulli Lake

 The Panguipulli Lake (/,pæŋɡiˈpuːji/ PANG-gee-POO-yee; Lago Panguipulli) is one of the "Seven Lakes" in Panguipulli municipality, southern Chile.
 The lake is of glacial origin and it is enclosed by mountain ranges of the Andes, on all sides except the west, where the town of Panguipulli lies in the Chilean Central Valley.
 The lake is drained by the Enco River that flows south to Riñihue Lake.

+Deposits near the lake originate in the middle to late Triassic ages.